Value of Information in Social Learning: Model

 \section{Model}

-There is an infinite sequence of ordered, homogeneous agents $i=1,2,\dots$.
-Agents make decisions sequentially.
-The state space is binary, $\Omega=\{L,H\}$ with a common prior.\footnote{For simplicity, we assume a binary state space, but our results can be extended to a finite state space. } Let $\mu_0\in (0,1)$ be the prior of $\omega=H$.
+There is an infinite sequence of ordered, homogeneous agents indexed by $i=1,2,\dots$, who make decisions sequentially.
+The state space is binary, $\Omega=\{L,H\}$ with a common prior.\footnote{For simplicity, we assume a binary state space, but our results can be extended to a finite state space. } Let $\mu_{0}\in (0,1)$ be the prior of $\omega=H$.
 The periods are discrete ($t=0,1,\dots$), and each agent $i$ takes an action at period $i$ from a finite action set $A$.
-A common payoff function $u: A\times \Omega\to \mathbb{R}$ determines each agent's payoff.
-The payoff of agent $i$ depends solely on their own action and the state, independent of actions taken by other agents.
+A common payoff function $u: A\times \Omega\to \mathbb{R}$ determines each agent's payoff.\footnote{We discuss extensions to a heterogeneous-agent model in Online Appendix \ref{sec:heterogeneous}.} The payoff of agent $i$ depends solely on their own action and the state, independent of actions taken by other agents.

 The timing of this game is as follows: At period $0$, nature first determines the true state, which remains unchanged throughout the game.
 In each period $i$, agent $i$ first observes the entire history, which consists of the actions of all preceding agents ($1,2,\dots, i-1$).
-Additionally, agent $i$ receives a private signal $s\in S$, drawn independently from an identical information structure $\pi: \Omega\to\Delta(S)$.
-For simplicity, we assume that $S$ is finite.\footnote{Although the proof holds even when both $A$ and $S$ are countable, we impose this assumption to simplify notation.} Following these observations, agent $i$ selects an action from the action set $A$.
+Additionally, agent $i$ receives a private signal $s\in S$, drawn independently from an identical information structure $\pi: \Omega\to\Delta(S)$.\footnote{We discuss relaxations of the assumptions of independent and identically distributed private signals in Online Appendix \ref{sec:extension}.} For simplicity, we assume that $S$ is finite.\footnote{Although the proof holds even when both $A$ and $S$ are countable, we impose this assumption to simplify notation.} Following these observations, agent $i$ selects an action from the action set $A$.